 Below are some of the key benefits that a DAM platform can bring to AEC and Real Estate firms:

-The development of our Image Similarity search feature introduced us to the opportunities of incorporating AI technology into OpenAsset.
+The development of the Image Similarity search feature is our first venture into incorporating OpenAsset with AI technology.
 The feature uses data from the image recognition service Amazon Rekognition in order to calculate the probability of images featuring similar content.
-This will offer users a new way of discovering images that works alongside metadata-based searches.
-Users may already be familiar with image similarity or ‘reverse image search’ features in Google, Bing, Instagram or Pinterest.
+This offers users a new way of discovering images that work alongside metadata-based searches.
+Users may already be familiar with image similarity, or ‘reverse image search’ features in Google, Bing, Instagram or Pinterest.

 When a customer selects an image in OpenAsset, the Image Similarity feature will return a selection of images from across the entire image library that it identifies as being visually similar.
 We believe that this feature should be easy and intuitive to use, offering value in a number of ways: